 On Sept.
 29, 2009, Toyota recalled several Toyota and Lexus vehicles after receiving 2000 reports of unintended acceleration that led to at least 19 deaths.
 Models involved in the Toyota recall include the following:

-The National Highway Transportation Safety Administration (NHTSA) investigated Lexus and Toyota unintended acceleration problems for several years before the recall was issued.
+The National Highway Transportation Safety Administration (NHTSA) investigated Lexus and Toyota for product liability due to unintended acceleration problems for several years before the recall was issued.
 Problems with the Toyota and Lexus models garnered widespread attention after a California accident involving a 2009 Lexus ES 350 claimed the life of a highway patrol officer and several members of his family.
 The NHTSA investigated the car crash and found that the floor mat in the car was intended for use in a Lexus SUV rather than a sedan.
 The NHTSA also discovered that the design of the accelerator may have increased the chances of unwanted acceleration because the pedal could become entrapped by the floor mat.

 At the time of the Sept.
 Toyota recall, the car company and the NHTSA had not discovered the cause of the unwanted acceleration or a way to repair the defect.
 Toyota tried to convey that the floor mat was the only cause of the unwanted acceleration and urged owners to remove the drivers’ side floor mat.
 Shortly after the recall, Toyota released a statement saying that cars with properly secured and compatible floor mats were not defective.